Abhith-S/Dex/README.md

 # Dex
-Decentralized Exchange on a EVM compatitble Layer 1 Cosmos Blockchain.
+## Decentralized Exchange on a EVM compatitble Layer 1 Cosmos Blockchain.

+### Work in progress.